francosbenitez/francosbenitez.com/contents/projects/mepc-website.md

 live_url: "https://francosbenitez.github.io/mepc"
 ---

+### What It Is
+A organizational website.

+### What I Used
-The first version of this website can be found at [https://mepc.netlify.app/](https://mepc.netlify.app/).
-It was built using the R blogdown package for creating websites in a easy way.
-Then, I have created this simple version using HTML, CSS, and JavaScript.
+I have created this simple version using HTML, CSS, and JavaScript.
+The first version of this website can be found [here](https://mepc.netlify.app/), which was built using the R blogdown package for creating websites in a easy way.

+### What It Does
+It shows what the organization is and what it does.

+### What I Learnt
+I learnt a lot about HTML, CSS, and the basics of JavaScript.

-We are currently creating a better version of this project using TypeScript, Next, and Tailwind.
+Currently, we are creating a better version of this project using TypeScript, Next, and Tailwind.
 It will be ready soon!